Sequential stratified inference for the mean: Stratified inference with TSMs

 \subsubsection{The boundary of $\feasibleNull$}

-We shall consider only betting UI-TSs based on TSMs $M_{kt}(\eta)$ that are monotone decreasing in $\eta$ for each $t$, so that the I-TSM $M_t(\bs{\eta})$ is componentwise monotone in $\bs{\eta}$.
-As a result, the minimum of $M_t(\bs{\eta})$ occurs on the boundary of $\feasibleNull$.
-The boundary depends on the support of each stratum population, which in general will be unknown.
+Minimizing over $\feasibleNull$ is non-trivial.
+We restrict attention to within-stratum TSMs that are always monotone decreasing in $\eta_k$.
+This makes the I-TSM $M_t(\bs{\eta})$ componentwise monotone in $\bs{\eta}$.
+Consequently, the minimum of $M_t(\bs{\eta})$ occurs on the boundary of $\feasibleNull$, i.e., the set of points in the null that are closest to the alternative.